da-liii/marketo/README.md

 Then install these packages in **Debian Sid**, other distributions should be
 similar:

-`kdelibs5-dev, katepart, konsole, git, cmake, extra-cmake-modules`
+`g++, kdelibs5-dev, katepart, konsole, git, cmake, extra-cmake-modules`

+If you are using Ubuntu:

+`g++, kdelibs5-dev, katepart, konsole, git, cmake, extra-cmake-modules

 ### Compile